Salbutamol with ipratropium (Duolin) nebuliser: Supply issue

 - Measure / Qty: per 20

-The supplier, Rex Medical, has secured stock of an alternative.
-This will be listed in the Schedule from 1 February 2026.
+The supplier, Rex Medical, secured stock of an alternative.
+This was listed in the Schedule from 1 February 2026.
 This medicine has not been approved by Medsafe.
 It will need to be prescribed and dispensed in line with section 29A of the Medicines Act.
+This product expires on 30 June 2026.

 Differences